Maybe You Should Volunteer

 By Rose Strong

-A few hours of volunteering your time a month can bring with it some great health benefits, give you a chance to gain some fresh or upgrade your skills, meet new people and expand your practical experiences that you can add to a resume.
+A few hours of volunteering your time a month can bring with it some great health benefits, give you a chance to upgrade your skills, meet new people and expand your practical experiences that you can add to a resume.
 Wondering how?
 Maybe you should volunteer.

 Volunteering brings more than just a chance to do something for those less fortunate.
 The need to assist can vary from agencies that help those in need to your local government with committees to make your neighborhood a better place, to knitting preemie caps for babies in a neonatal unit of a hospital or crocheting nests for the local wildlife rehab.